jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

     name: Honk
     runs-on: ubuntu-latest
     steps:
-      - uses: jeffrafter/honk-action@v1
+      - uses: jeffrafter/honk-action@v2
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 We've created a workflow that should be executed whenever issue comments are `[created]`.
 There are many different [events that trigger workflows](https://help.github.com/en/articles/events-that-trigger-workflows).
 By specifying `[created]` we're saying that every time a new comment is added to an issue in our GitHub repository our workflow should be executed.
 In this case we've chosen to execute our workflow using the `ubuntu-latest` environment.
-Our workflow has a single step which uses the `honk-action@v1` we released.
+Our workflow has a single step which uses the `honk-action@v2` we released.

+> At this point the `@v1` and `@v2` versions of the Honk action do the same thing.
+The only difference is that the `@v2` package is significantly smaller in size.[^versioning]

+[^versioning]: Versioning can be very difficult.
+We've started with a very simple numeric strategy here.
+This is fine for most projects but in larger projects you may want to use Semantic Versioning or rely on the the versioning system built into `npm`.
+GitHub also has [action versioning recommendations](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md#recommendations).

 Notice that we've also specified the `GITHUB_TOKEN` to be used in the environment of the `honk-action` step.
 The environment for each step is is sandboxed so you must specify the variables you want to use for every step that uses them.